meta-space-org/playnetwork/README.md

 -   **Code hot-reloading** - provides faster development times, without a need to restart a server.
 -   **Interpolation** - the client can interpolate numbers, vectors, colors, and quaternions, this is done by checking `interpolate` on networked entity paths.
 -   **Physics** - server can run Ammo.js physics within the Application context.
 It is also possible to run physics only on the server-side and keep the client only interpolating.
+-   **Horizontal Scalability** - clients can be connected to a specific server, and be proxied to another server with actual application logic (room).
+By hosting multiple servers in different regions behind a load balancers, this provides seamless horizontal scalability.

 ### PlayNetwork